 - And more…

-I also like Panda’s password manager — it’s not as feature-rich as the best standalone password managers, but it has all of the essentials — such as unlimited password storage, a password generator, auto-fill and auto-save, encrypted secure notes, and multi-device sync.
-It’s missing advanced features like password sharing and emergency access, but overall it’s a really good choice for users looking for a simple tool for secure password management.
+I also like Panda’s password manager.
+It’s not as feature-rich as the best standalone password managers, but it has all of the essentials — such as unlimited password storage, a password generator, auto-fill and auto-save, encrypted secure notes, and multi-device sync.
+It’s missing advanced features like password sharing and emergency access, but overall it’s a pretty good option for anyone looking for a simple but secure tool for password management.
 You can read more about Panda’s password manager here.

-Also, Panda seriously needs to address its phishing protection.
+However, the worst feature by far is Safe Browsing — Panda’s web protection.
 It detected less than 50% of the phishing sites and malicious links in my tests — even obvious ones like fake PayPal and Amazon login pages managed to bypass Panda’s Safe Browsing feature.
 If web protection is a concern, I’d check out Bitdefender or McAfee, which both have excellent web protection features.

 Panda Dome Plans and Pricing

 On the other hand, Panda does offer some pretty sizable discounts on the first year of protection.
-It also has a 30-day money-back policy, so you can try any Panda package risk-free for 30 days.
+It also offers a 30-day money-back guarantee, so you can try any Panda package totally risk free.

 Panda Free Antivirus — Good Free Antivirus